oap-project/sql-ds-cache/oap-ape/README.md

 |`spark.sql.ape.reader.location` | use local or remote reader in spark | local |
 |`spark.sql.ape.remote.reader.compressed `| enable compression when use remote reader | false |
 |`spark.sql.ape.remote.reader.compress.codec`| compression codec setting when enable compression, such as zstd, lz4-ipp, zlib-ipp, igzip. | zstd |

+**Note: For Tianchi Competition users, we only recommend to enable `spark.sql.parquet.filterPushdown ` and `spark.sql.ape.parquet.cache.enabled`.
+For other config, we don't guarantee it works in competition test environments, user need to verify and modify by themselves.**

 For disaggrated mode, cp `$OAP_ROOT_DIR/oap-ape/ape-java/ape-server/target/ape-server-1.1.0-SNAPSHOT.jar` to APE server and launch it using script like:
 ```